Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 68 hits with 13 doubles, two triples, six home runs, 35 walks and 29 RBI.
-He's also stolen four bases.
+- Dansby Swanson has 13 doubles, two triples, seven home runs, 36 walks and 30 RBI (72 total hits).
+He's also swiped four bases.

-- Swanson brings a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .286 with a walk and three RBI.
+- Swanson heads into this matchup looking to extend his seven-game hit streak.
+During his last 10 outings he is hitting .250 with a home run, three walks and four RBI.

 Swanson Recent Games